 #2 - Versatile Cooking Method: Crockpots can be used to make recipes from hearty stews and soups to quinoa dishes and vegetable medleys.
 They're great for throwing together a quick and easy dinner, but they can also be used for breakfast, lunch, and even dessert!

 #3 - Hands-free Cooking: Crockpot cooking is also great for those who don’t enjoy spending a lot of time in the kitchen.
 With this type of cooking, you simply add your ingredients to the pot and let the machine do its job.

 #4 - It'll make your house smell amazing!
 Don't underestimate the power of smell - it can trigger positive emotions and anticipation at the end of your day.
 There's nothing like coming home to the mouthwatering smell of a home-cooked meal waiting for you—and your family will love it too!

-Check video to learn to cook a simple Slow Cooker Italian Herb Chicken.
+Check out this video to learn to cook a simple Slow Cooker Italian Herb Chicken.

 My Favorite Crockpot Recipes

 Here are some of my favorite easy recipes from my meal plans for hands-free cooking: